ptv-logistics/xserver.net/README.md

   once before running the PTV xServer .NET setup.
 Otherwise the toolbox installer which is integrated in the PTV xServer .Net setup will not work properly.

-- The provided Demo Center solution can only be opened with Visual Studio 2010 or higher.
-All components can nevertheless be used together with Visual Studio 2008.
-  Using Visual Studio 2008, you can open the csproj file.

 - Printing the code samples of the documentation via the provided link currently does not work.